 Gifts in any amount, given at any time, make a difference!
 You can move the Project closer to being fully funded by designated contributions, voluntarily given.
 We are closing in on that goal, because of people and congregations like you, with less than $190,000 left to raise in gifts and pledges of support!
-Every contribution matters ahead of the 500th Anniversary celebrations.Give Now
+Every contribution matters ahead of the 500th Anniversary celebrations.Donate Online Now

 Mail your check to: